morgenstern89/morgenstern89.github.io/about.md

 </br>

-<p>My academic background is in the most human-centered field and I started corporate career in Organizational Culture and Development.
+<p>My academic background is in the most human-centered field and I started corporate career in Organizational Culture and HR Development.
 Then I <i><strong>accidently</strong></i> landed in IT when the firm was under restructuring.
 Only one role was offering me a permanent job but from an infrastructure department to help change management and communication campaign of the global technical service desk transformation.
 So one day, I was repositioned to IT.
 <p><strong><i> Hang on, a literature & sociology graduates will work for an IT team? </i></strong>
 		<p>It was a shocking transition at that time, without ever realizing that this would later become a <strong>fateful movement</strong> in my entire career.</p>